 Your boat comes equipped with different models of pedestal seats.
 The instructions below will help you adjust your seats for better comfort or diverse usage.
-Your seat may not be equipped with all the adjustments mentioned below.
+Your seats may not be equipped with all the adjustments mentioned below.

-- 1. If your seat is folded, press the button (A) located on the left hand side of the seat base to open it. - 2.
-To remove the seat from the seat post, lift up the swivel (B) located on the right hand side underneath the seat base and pull.
+- 1. The majority of seats have an integrated locking system wich maintains the seat closed.
+On the other hand there is another model of seat which has a button (A) situated in the left-hand side of the base of the seat.
+To open it, press on the button and raise the back section of the seat. - 2.
+To remove the seat from the seat post, lift up the swivel (B) located on the right-hand side underneath the seat base and pull.

 - 3. To remove the seat post from the floor base, press the locking device (C) located at the bottom of the seat post, twist the seat post and pull it up. - 4.
-To turn your seat around, lift up the swivel (B) located on the right hand side underneath the seat base and move your seat clockwise or counter clockwise.
-Keep in mind that if your seat is not on its initial position, the locking device is not locked in. - 5.
-To slide your seat forward or backward, lift up the swivel (D) located on the front part underneath your seat base and push or pull your seat. - 6.
-To incline the back of your captain seat, if your boat is so equipped, lift up the swivel located on the left hand side of the seat base.
+To turn your seat around, sit on it and lift up the swivel (B) located on the right hand side underneath the seat base and move your seat in one direction or the other.
+Keep in mind that if your seat is not in its initial position, the locking device is not locked in. - 5.
+To slide your seat forward or backward, lift up the swivel (D) located on the front part underneath your seat base and push or pull your seat if your seat is equipped with this system. - 6.
+To incline the back of your captain seat, if your boat is so equipped, lift up the swivel located on the left-hand side of the seat base.